truenas/middleware/docs/userguide/freenas_storage.rst

     :width: 4.3in
     :height: 3.1in

-If you are importing a UFS RAID or an unencrypted ZFS pool, select "No: Skip to import" to open the screen shown in Figure 8.1h.
+If you are importing an unencrypted ZFS pool, select "No: Skip to import" to open the screen shown in Figure 8.1h.

 **Figure 8.1h: Importing a Non-Encrypted Volume**